 and you want to extract the month for the 2nd value (A4 here).
 The choose formula in excel will be given as

 The above syntax returns Feb.

-CHOOSE Excel Function can be linked to other function such as VLOOKUP to obtain a desired value
+CHOOSE Excel Function can be linked to other function such as VLOOKUP to obtain the desired value

 Suppose you have a list of Student ID (B6:B12), their name (C6:C12) and marks (D6:D12) as shown below:

 You can find the name of the student using the corresponding ID.
-The choose formula in excel for doing this would be:
+The chosen formula in excel for doing this would be: